-JMP #1 "Stochastic Choice and Noisy Beliefs in Games" with Jeremy Ward
+"Stochastic Choice and Noisy Beliefs in Games" with Jeremy Ward

-We study an equilibrium model in which players make stochastic choices given their beliefs and there is noise in the beliefs themselves.
-The model primitives are an action-map, which determines a distribution of actions given beliefs, and a belief-map, which determines a distribution of beliefs given opponents' behavior.
-These are restricted to satisfy axioms that are stochastic generalizations of "best response" and "correct beliefs", respectively.
-In our laboratory experiment, we collect actions data and elicit beliefs for a family of asymmetric 2-player games with systematically varied payoffs, allowing us to "trace out" both of these mappings.
-We find that, while both "noise in actions" and "noise in beliefs" are important in explaining observed behaviors, there are systematic violations of the axioms.
-In particular, although all subjects observe and play the same games, subjects in different roles have qualitatively different belief biases.
+We study the primitive mappings that underlie most solution concepts for games: (i) the mapping from beliefs over opponents' behavior to a distribution over actions and (ii) the mapping from opponents' behavior to a distribution over beliefs.
+In our laboratory experiment, we collect actions and elicit beliefs for a family of asymmetric 2-player games with systematically varied payoffs, allowing us to "trace out" these mappings.
+We organize our results around testing the behavioral axioms of quantal response equilibrium (QRE) and noisy belief equilibrium (NBE), models that generalize Nash equilibrium by injecting noise into actions and beliefs, respectively.
+We find that, while both sources of noise are important in explaining observed behaviors, there are systematic violations in both sets of axioms.
 The data (actions and beliefs jointly) are well described by a modified version of cognitive hierarchy plus risk aversion.
 Structural estimates suggest that the player role itself induces a higher degree of strategic sophistication in the player with more asymmetric payoffs.

-JMP #2 "Stochastic Equilibria: Noise in Actions or Beliefs?"
+"Stochastic Equilibria: Noise in Actions or Beliefs?"